IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 command-line interface (CLI) by using the dataset's DOI.
 See the `renku Dataset documentation
 <https://renku-python.readthedocs.io/en/latest/commands.html#module-renku.cli.dataset>`_
 for details.
-Currently Dataverse Platform ``>=4.8.x`` is required for the import to work.
-If you need support for an earlier version of the Dataverse Platform, please get in touch with the Renku team at `Discourse <https://renku.discourse.group>`_ or `GitHub <https://github.com/SwissDataScienceCenter/renku>`_.
+Currently Dataverse software ``>=4.8.x`` is required for the import to work.
+If you need support for an earlier version of the Dataverse software, please get in touch with the Renku team at `Discourse <https://renku.discourse.group>`_ or `GitHub <https://github.com/SwissDataScienceCenter/renku>`_.

 Avgidea Data Search